-The Audit Committee makes recommendations to the Board of Directors on the selection, appointment and reappointment of the external auditor and on the conditions of his appointment.
+The Audit Committee makes recommendations to the Board of Directors on the selection, appointment and reappointment of the external auditor and on the conditions for the appointment of the external auditor.
 The Board of Directors submits the Audit Committee's proposal to the shareholders for approval.

-The statutory auditor shall annually confirm in writing to the Audit Committee his independence from the Company, as well as all additional services performed for the Company.
-The statutory auditor shall also consult with the Audit Committee on the threats to his independence and the security measures taken to mitigate these threats.
+The Statutory Auditor shall annually confirm in writing to the Audit Committee his independence from the Company, as well as all additional services performed for the Company.
+The Statutory Auditor shall also consult with the Audit Committee on the threats to his independence and the security measures taken to mitigate these threats.

-In addition, the statutory auditor shall submit an annual report to the Audit Committee containing a description of all ties the statutory auditor has with the Company and its group.
+In addition, the Statutory Auditor shall submit an annual report to the Audit Committee containing a description of all ties the Statutory Auditor has with the Company and its subsidiaries.